-Some settings, though, might be a little harder to configure, and you'll need to do a little research on how to set these values, or you might even want or need to set them directly in the RSS file.
-For example, the owner email address, or the location of your podcast's home page.
+Some settings, though, might be less easily managed on a hosting service.
+For those, and you'll need to do a little research on how to set these values, or you might even want or need to set them directly in the RSS file.
+For example, the RSS owner's email address, or the location of your podcast's home page.
 When Google Podcasts needs a special value in your RSS file, our documentation will tell you what you need, and you can search your hosting service's documentation to learn how to read or update this value.

 Here's a summary of how to get your podcast on Google: